moatazismael/E-commerce-Customer-Behavior/README.md

 ## 🛠 Tools Used

 - **Excel**: Data cleaning and initial processing
 - **Power BI**: Data modeling and visualization
+- **Python**: Additional analysis using `pandas`, `numpy`, and `matplotlib` in a Jupyter Notebook

 ---

 ## 📸 Dashboard Preview

 ![Dashboard Preview](preview.png)
+*Note: Replace this image with a screenshot of your dashboard.*

 ---

 ## 🧠 Key Learnings

 - Practice with real-life e-commerce data
 - Hands-on Power BI skills including:
   - Slicers and filters
   - Data transformations in Power Query
   - KPIs and DAX formulas
   - Map and card visualizations
+- Enhanced data analysis skills using Python libraries for EDA and visualization

 ---

 ## 📂 How to Use

 1. Clone this repository
 2. Open the `.pbix` file using Power BI Desktop
+3. Explore the notebook (`notebook.ipynb`) in Jupyter for additional Python analysis
-3. Interact with the dashboard freely
+4. Interact with the dashboard freely

 ---